Andrew William Stewart

 Last Edited=15 Nov 2011

-He fought in the Nile Expedition in 1898.2 He fought in the Boer War between 1899 and 1902.2 He fought in the Somaliland Expedition between 1903 and 1904.2 He fought in the Nandi East Africa Campaign between 1905 and 1906.2 He gained the rank of Brevet Lieutenant-Colonel.2 He fought in the First World War, and was mentioned in despatches four times and was wounded three times.2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1915.1 He was decorated with the award of the Legion of Honour.2 He gained the rank of Brigadier Commander between 1918 and 1919.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.2 He held the office of Justice of the Peace (J.P.) for Shropshire.2 He gained the rank of Colonel in the service of the 3rd and 2nd Battalions, Rifle Brigade.2 He gained the rank of Temporary Colonel in 1923 in the service of the Staff and Inspector-General, King's African Rifles.2 He was invested as a Companion, Order of the Bath (C.B.) in 1927.2 He gained the rank of commanding officer between 1928 and 1930 in the service of the 139th (Sherwood Foresters) Infantry Brigade.2 He gained the rank of Honorary Brigadier-General in 1930.1 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).1 He lived at Chelmarsh Hall, Bridgnorth, Shropshire, England.1
+He fought in the Nile Expedition in 1898.2 He fought in the Boer War between 1899 and 1902.2 He fought in the Somaliland Expedition between 1903 and 1904.2 He fought in the Nandi East Africa Campaign between 1905 and 1906.2 He gained the rank of Brevet Lieutenant-Colonel.2 He fought in the First World War, and was mentioned in despatches four times and was wounded three times.2 He was awarded the Distinguished Service Order (D.S.O.) in 1915.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.2 He gained the rank of Brigadier Commander between 1918 and 1919.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.2 He held the office of Justice of the Peace (J.P.) for Shropshire.2 He gained the rank of Colonel in the 3rd and 2nd Battalions, Rifle Brigade.2 He gained the rank of Temporary Colonel in 1923 in the Staff and Inspector-General, King's African Rifles.2 He was appointed Companion, Order of the Bath (C.B.) in 1927.2 He gained the rank of commanding officer between 1928 and 1930 in the 139th (Sherwood Foresters) Infantry Brigade.2 He gained the rank of Honorary Brigadier-General in 1930.1 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)1 He lived at Chelmarsh Hall, Bridgnorth, Shropshire, EnglandG.1

 Children of Brig.-Gen. John Harington and Lady Frances Aline Temple-Gore-Langton